PriNova/codypy/README.md

 1. It will extract and display the method and result from the received messages if `is_debugging` is set to `True`.
 1. You will be in 'chat' mode, where you can have a conversation with the Cody Agent based on your input and enhanced context about your codebase.
 1. The script will continue to receive messages until you input `/quit`.
 The server closes the connection.

+## Usage as CLI tool

+If installed as a package like mentioned above, you can also use codypy as a CLI tool.
+Simply add `SRC_ACCESS_TOKEN` and `BINARY_PATH` to the correct values and in the terminal execute `codypy-cli --help` to see the available options.

 ## Example